JJSalsbury/JJSalsbury-weekend-sql-to-do-list/preplanning.md

 [ ]
 ​
 ### Client
-[ ] Setup "getter" FUNCTIONS for inputs on DOM:
+1. Setup "getter" FUNCTIONS for inputs on DOM:
+    [ ] $(document),ready:
+        [ ] Call necessary functions on ready.
+            [ ] Create clickListener function.  //?
+            [ ] Call to getTasks function.
+(See functions below). //?

     [ ] Create getTasks function (function gets data from the database).
         [ ] Ajax GET request to url /tasks_library (from database).
         [ ] Call renderToDom function in .then promise.

-[ ] When the Task is created, it should be stored inside of a database (SQL).
+2. When the Task is created, it should be stored inside of a database (SQL).
     [ ] Create addTasks function, write an ajax POST request.
-        [ ] Ajax POST request to url /tasks_library as .then promise.
+        [ ] Add POST request to url /tasks_library as .then promise.

+3. When a Task is complete, its visual representation should change on the front end.
+    (updates "Task Complete" table header in the database.)
+    [ ] Create taskComplete function, write ajax PUT request.  //??
+        [ ] Change background of the task container could change from red to green.
-[ ] Create function for PUT request to update 'ready to transfer'.
+        [ ] Create taskComplete function, write ajax POST request as.then promise //??

-[ ] Create renderToDom function to render to DOM.
+[ ] Create renderToDom function to render data to DOM.
     [ ] Each task should have an option to 'Complete' or 'Delete':
         [ ] Add complete/delete buttons in append code block.

+[ ] Create function for PUT request to update 'ready to transfer'.

 ​
 ### DOM
 [ ] Create a front end experience that allows a user to create a Task.
     [ ] Create input fields in index.html.
     [ ] Create button to submit user input.
+        => handle data flow on client side, server and database.
+(See tasks above).

 **Here are the specific components for the challenge:**